This article is currently a work in progress and subject to frequent change. See the changelog for details.

 A new-entry action that replaces another new-entry action, essentially allowing the modification of already-written data in a way that allows for multiple branching revision chains.
 This can be used to modify public or private, system or app entries.

 Holochain’s DHT design which creates an immune system for the network.
-Validation authorities are chosen at random, based on their nearness to the address of the entry being validated and the store arcs they claim authority for.
+Validation authorities are chosen at random, based on their nearness to the address of the data being validated and the store arcs they claim authority for.
 If an entry fails validation, the validation authority publishes a warrant against the entry’s author.

 An agent on an application’s validating DHT, chosen at random to validate a DHT operation, based on their agent address‘ nearness to the base address of the operation and their published store arc.
 After validating, they also store the entry and help maintain its resilience by gossiping with their neighbors and cooperating to adjust their store arcs to ensure reliable availability.